ts4z/irata/README.md

   this is not currently a problem.
 * Pagination isn't supported.
 Since we have only a trivial number of users, this isn't a problem.
-* iratad.go is way too long and needs to have the controller methods relocated.
 * Changing anything in site config means restarting the server, but this could be detected automatically.
 * Database doesn't notify for changes, so we can really only have a single